garyriverson/perchsnippets/README.md

 ## Installation and Use

-These snippets are for Sublime Text 2 or 3 and are sorted into folders, so that you can easily pick out the ones you want.
+These snippets are for Sublime Text 2 or 3 and are sorted into folders.

 1. Copy the Perch Snippets folder into the `/Packages/User` folder, which can be accessed easily through `Preferences` > `Browse Packages`.